How to Stretch Sweatpants

 Have you recently made an online purchase that has left you with a pair of sweatpants that are too tight?

 Maybe your favourite sweats don’t fit you after your most recent growth spurt or gains in the gym!
-Or you over-shrunk them with our in-depth article How to Shrink Sweatpants: 5 Useful Methods.
+Or you over-shrunk them with our in-depth article how to shrink sweatpants.

 If you don’t want to spend more money getting another pair of sweatpants, this article is for you.
-I will show you how to stretch sweatpants so they can be styled with your most recent look.
+I will show you how to stretch sweatpants & how to make sweatpants bigger so they can be styled with your most recent look.

 Also, check out our other guides on how to properly stretch out different pieces of clothing.